 - Recommendations for repairs or maintenance

-In Columbus, Ohio, each season brings unique challenges for your roof.
-Your roof inspection checklist should adapt to these seasonal concerns:
+Each season brings different roofing risks.
+Your inspection checklist should adapt to weather conditions.
+In Howard, Ohio, each season brings unique challenges for your roof.
+Your roofing inspection checklist should adapt to these seasonal concerns:

 - Check for winter damage (ice dam effects, broken shingles)